antonfirsov/docs/2024/07-Jul/maui-charts-native-library-interop-walkthrough/maui-charts-native-library-interop-walkthrough.md

 You may be asking yourself, what is a **Binding**?
 When you want to use a third-party iOS or Android library not written in C#, you need a way to consume it in your .NET MAUI application.
 This is where **Binding Projects** come in enabling you to create a C# API definition to describe how the native API is exposed in .NET, and how it maps to the underlying library.
 After you establish this definition, you compile it to generate a "binding" assembly that can be utilized within your .NET MAUI application.
 This process mirrors the functionality of .NET for iOS and Android; when you use a native iOS or Android API in C#, it's accessible due to the bindings created for the core APIs.

 The [Maui.NativeLibraryInterop repository](https://github.com/CommunityToolkit/maui.nativelibraryinterop) serves as a valuable resource of community-curated samples, offering .NET developers an opportunity to delve into and benefit from shared knowledge, as well as contribute their own insights.
 With a ready-to-use template for creating new bindings, it serves as an excellent foundation for developers embarking on their journey from concept to execution.
+The great part about Native Library Interop is that it is a more general way of creating bindings, not limited to just binding libraries, and can technically be used to tap deeper into the native platform SDKs.

 In this post, I am excited to share my own journey with Native Library Interop for .NET MAUI, presenting a practical example to illustrate how this innovative approach can be leveraged in your .NET MAUI applications.
 Join me as I implement a binding, using the template and following the guidance in the [Getting Started documentation](https://learn.microsoft.com/dotnet/communitytoolkit/maui/native-library-interop/get-started).